hiringManager/windowsComfort/README.md

   * Can change background to Anime Waifu (But only in the workplace, remember that.)

 **WinaeroTweaker** - Windows Customization Tool
+Can lead to breakage that you can't easily fix.
+Make sure to make a restore point before messing with anything dealing with compositing, window sizing, or anything that affects appearance.
+Don't fiddle with stuff unless you need to -without a restore point-, or you will regret it.
   * Borders for each window
   * Title-bar Reduction
   * Global font settings (breakage)